akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice shook her head.
 "The agisters will strip the very shoes from a horse for a 'grazing tax,' and the foresters bleed a man for merely looking at a deer.
 Besides, the Reeve has a large, hungry family.
 Goosie would end up in his pot before they even saw the forest."

+She looked at the charcoal basket by the hearth—the same basket she'd carried Goosie home in over ten years ago.
+The nurse's words echoed: *Only the King or God*.

-She looked at the charcoal basket by the hearth.
-Then at her father's tired face.
-At the way his hand still rested on his chest.
+She looked at her father's tired face, at the way his hand still rested on his chest.
+And just like that, she knew what she must do.

-"No. I'll take her.
+"Father, I'll take her.
 I'll walk the old Roman road and blend with the charcoal-bearers.
 Goosie can hide in a basket on my hip."
 She paused.
 "Besides, I'm on the King's business if anyone asks."

 Harold studied her face.
 For a moment, something flickered in his eyes—the old sharpness, the man who had ridden with kings.